rabbitmq/ra/doc/INTERNALS.md

 ```

+## Group Membership

+Ra implements the single server cluster membership change strategy
+covered in [Consensus: Bridging Theory and Practice][1].
+In practice that
+means that join and leave requests are processed sequentially one by one.

+The function that manage cluster members, `ra:add_member/2` and `ra:remove_member/2`, respectively,
+will return as soon as the membership change state transition has been written to the log and the leader
+has switched to the new configuration.

 ## Raft Extensions and Deviations

 Ra aims to fit well within the Erlang environment as well as provide good adaptive throughput.